thom8/probo-stash/README.md

 ### OAuth private and public keys

-A private-public key pair is required to establish OAuth authorisation with an Atlassian product.
-The private key and public key can be generated using openssl:
+A private-public key pair is required to establish OAuth authorization with an Atlassian product.
+The private key and public key can be generated using openssl, and there's a handy script in `stash-oauth`.

-    todo...
+    cd stash-oauth
+    ./gen.sh
+    # follow prompts

+Then use the `stash.pub` key generated when creating an Application Link in Stash.
+Use the private key in `stash.key` in the `probo-web` and `stash-handler` config files.